-The story follows Agents Valerian (Dane DeHaan) and Laureline (Cara Delevigne) on a mission involving a stolen artifact, a (SUPER ADORABLE) creature that’s the last of it’s kind, a forgotten planet, and some of the coolest looking aliens in film since the Mondoshawans from The Fifth Element.
+The story follows Agents Valerian (Dane DeHaan) and Laureline (Cara Delevigne) on a mission involving a stolen artifact, a (SUPER ADORABLE) creature that’s the last of it’s kind, a forgotten planet, and some of the coolest looking aliens in film since the The Fifth Element’s Mondoshawans.

 DeHaan and Delevigne were awesome as the heroic duo, mainly because the chemistry between them was incredibly strong.
 I was able to buy into their relationship much easier than most action flick romances, but their first and final scenes bookend the love story in a way that didn’t really click for me.
 Aside from that, they were a great deal of fun to watch.